 To the extent that an MSS Operator has Non-PTO load, the net load estimate as calculated above will be further split based on a weighted average of the previous year’s Non-PTO wheeling load.

 Estimated SQMD values are mapped to the same bill determinants as actual SQMD values.
 The only distinction between estimated and actual values is a flag that is generated as supporting data.
-The flag indicates whether the meter values utilized for estimated Settlements charges are based upon calculated values generated by the estimated meter process or values provided by SQMDS or the Demand Response System (DRS).
+The flag indicates whether the meter values utilized for estimated Settlements charges are based upon calculated values generated by the estimated meter process or values provided by SQMDS or theMarket Results Interface – Settlements (MRI-S).
 Additional supporting data generated by and utilized by the estimated meter calculation will also be included on the Initial Settlements Statements for validation purposes.

 The estimated meter data is used along with all other available market and meter data applied during a Settlement Run to calculate Settlement charges and/or payments for all relevant daily, monthly, and annual Charge Groups and Charge Codes.
-CAISO estimated SQMD is not used in any Recalculation Settlement Statement after the T+12B statement.
-If SC submitted actual SQMD has not been received by the T + 48B deadline, then the CAISO estimated meter value used in the Recalculation Settlement Statement T + 12B is overwritten with zeros
+CAISO estimated SQMD is not used in any Recalculation Settlement Statement after the T+9B Initial statement.
+If SC submitted actual SQMD has not been received by the T + 52B deadline in time for the T+70B Recalculation Settlement Statement, then the CAISO estimated meter value used in the Initial Settlement Statement T + 9B is overwritten with zeros

 Inputs to the Meter Data Estimation Calculation